 Awingu provides a REST API allowing to install, configure and manage Awingu.
-This allows you to integrated Awingu in an automation framework.
+This allows you to integrate Awingu in an automation framework.

-- · Getting Started with the Awingu API
+- Getting Started with the Awingu API

 - PowerShell example using an API Token

 - Navigating Through the API

 - Changing Settings

 - Logging Out

 - Further documentation

 - Installing with the Awingu API

-- Configuring with the Awingu API
+- Configure using the Awingu API